adamkc/adamkc.github.io/about.md

 published: true
 ---

-I am a quantative ecologist working with the US Forest Service to help better understand a variety of topics, including disease ecology and the environmental dangers of illegal marijuana cultivation.
+I am a quantative ecologist working with the US Forest Service.
+I work on a variety of topics, including disease ecology and the environmental dangers of illegal marijuana cultivation.

 ### More Information